BaroudLab/Bacterial-Morphology/README.md

 #  Brief explanation of the scripts not associated to figures: These are intermediate calculation and lead at the end lead the tables provided
 1. CreateTrainingSetFromDatabase: Construct table  with training dataset from the webserver and creates tif-crops used for training.
+(Requires running webserver.)
 2. Training: Trains pytorsch's resnet34 on the training data.
 Creates network weights and tables for the performance metrics.
+(Requires Crops produced)
-3. ApplyTraining: Applies trained neural network to all data and constructs tables with labels
+3. ApplyTraining: Applies trained neural network to all data and constructs tables with labels.
+(Requires running webserver and Crops)
 4. ExtractClassProbs: Extracts single morphology probabilities from tables
 5. Extracts coocurance morphology probabilities from tables